Frequently Asked Questions

 Yes.
 OFR would like to know about all submissions to private foundations because it helps us map the philanthropic landscape and understand the research priorities and funding needs of the campus.
 In the case described in this question, it is not required that any faculty member use OFR's services, but we can help to make the submission process less burdensome, interpret guidelines and rules for submissions (including the unwritten rules) and assist with proposal development and writing.

 Many factors influence a foundation's decision to fund or not fund a proposal; these are often not in our direct control.
 Even excellent proposals can be turned down.
 Sometimes, but not always, OFR is able to solicit feedback to find out why a foundation chose not to fund a proposal.
 We will share this information with the applicant whenever possible.

 While it is impossible to guarantee results, the OFR team has expertise, relationships and insider knowledge that can help increase the competitiveness of your proposal.

-Please contact Kate Davies.
+Please contact Polly Carrico.
 OFR may be able to negotiate a no-cost extension, a spend-down plan or some other arrangement with the foundation that will ensure compliance with the terms and conditions of your grant.
 In these cases, OFR's practice is to submit the request to the foundation at least 30 days before the end of the grant period.
 In some cases, Caltech may arrange to return unused funds to the grantor.